 The Coast Guard will also be represented in Staten Island, by Fortune-class medium endurance cutter USCGC Campbell (WMEC-909), which underwent repairs at the Brooklyn Navy Yard’s GMD Shipyard in 2017.
 Alongside will be USCGC Katherine Walker (WLM-552), making the short trip from Bayonne.
 Named for one of America’s longest-serving lighthouse keepers, the city recently announced they they will be commissioning a statue of Walker, as part of an effort to increase the representation of women in public monuments.

 SUNY Maritime College & US Merchant Marine Academy

 - Ships closed to the public

-Like last year, two ships we desperately want to visit will be inaccessible to the public.
-You can read our thoughts from last year’s blog entry about the invaluable Cyclone-class ships like USS Zephyr, which is stopping by Kings Point.
-SUNY Maritime College will again get a Spearhead-class Expeditionary Fast Transport, but this time it will be the awkwardly-named City of Bismarck (T-EPF-9) – named just so people don’t get confused and think that we are naming our Navy ships after Imperial German chancellors or Nazi battleships.
+For the third year in a row, we’ll be deprived of the opportunity to visit one of our favorite little ships, a Cyclone-class coastal patrol boat.
+You can read our thoughts from last year’s blog entry about these invaluable ships like USS Tornado, which is stopping by Kings Point.
+SUNY Maritime College will again get a Spearhead-class Expeditionary Fast Transport, but this time it will be the USNS Burlington (T-EPF-10).

 Turnstile Tours offers several tours that highlight New York’s waterfront, past and present, including tours of the Brooklyn Navy Yard and Brooklyn Army Terminal.
 We also offer guided boat cruises with Classic Harbor Line about the military and industrial history of the harbor.